Thomas Anders ...sings Modern Talking

-Thomas Anders ...sings Modern Talking – a musical project by Thomas Anders and Christian Geller consisting of the reconstruction of the first six albums of the band Modern Talking by Thomas Anders solo.
+Thomas Anders ...sings Modern Talking is a musical project by Thomas Anders and Christian Geller consisting of the reconstruction of the first six albums of the band Modern Talking by Thomas Anders solo.

 History

 At the end of 2024, Thomas Anders, to celebrate Modern Talking's 40th anniversary, announced a re-recording of the band's first six albums, in collaboration with Geller, in 2025.
 Additionally, each album features two new songs, one of which is accompanied by a music video.
 Each album is preceded by at least two singles (two of the album's most famous songs; or a maxi-single).
 All albums and singles are released on Fridays.
 The album covers and some singles feature Thomas Anders from 1984-1987 and Thomas Anders from 2025.
 The Thomas Anders...sings Modern Talking series is published by Stars by Edel, and the tracks are produced by Christian Geller.

 They are available in the following versions: